VTSec/vtsploit/README.md

 ---

-# x-sploit: An example app follows sploit-spec
+# vt-sploit: An example app follows sploit-spec

 Just an example, do not import code under example folder